SAP-samples/abap-cheat-sheets/27_Exceptions.md

   - `is_resumable`: Flag for [resumable exceptions](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenresumable_exception_glosry.htm); indicates whether the exception can be resumed and leave a `CATCH BEFORE UNWIND` block

 > **💡 Note**<br>
+> - Further additions may be available depending on the exception object.
 > - Usually, instances of exception classes are created when exceptions are raised.
 However, instances can also be created programmatically, e.g., with the `NEW` operator (if the classes are not abstract).
 > - It is possible to define additional methods and attributes in exception classes, for example, for passing more information about error situations to handlers.
 Custom attributes should be defined as `READ-ONLY`.
 > - Find examples in the section below, covering `CATCH ...
 INTO ...`.